divixx11/Cybersecurity-portfolio/README.md

 About Me

-I am currently a candidate for the Google Cybersecurity Professional Certificate and a 3rd-semester college student interested in cybersecurity.
+I am a Google Certified Cybersecurity Candidate and a 3rd-semester college student interested in cybersecurity.
 I am fascinated with security because, aside from the theory, I have a passion for learning and applying hands-on skills.

 My main skills are:
 Network Security